schwab-lab/annotateCSF/Readme.md

 3. **scanpy/scVI workflow:**

    This function allows you to perform a basic scanpy/scVI workflow with user-defined parameters.
 This function is useful to explore data that is based on sample types other than CSF or when you suspect cell types to be present that are not part of the aCSF reference dataset from Ostkamp et al. (2022).
 You can perform a basic scVI integration analysis, compute clusters using the leiden algorithm and annotate clusters yourself.
+Many of the functions designed for analysis after the mapping workflow like UMAP plots etc. are also functional for the basic workflow.

 ## 10. Troubleshooting